ChordPro/chordpro/docs/content/Directives-env_abc.md

 [image directive]({{< relref "directives-image" >}})).
 Depending on the external tools support for embedded ABC may be limited, or absent.

+** Note** If you encounter problems with ABC content, first copy the ABC content into a separate file and run it through an ABC postprocessor (e.g.
+`abcm2ps` or `abc2svg`) to see if there are errors in the ABC content.

 This directive may include an optional label, to be printed in the left margin.
 For example:,